Code-Institute-Submissions/McHugh1894-Milestone-Project-4/README.md

 7. Finally, push to GitHub, and all changes should be automatically pushed to Heroku too.

 ### Making a Local Clone:
-In order to make a local clone of the FIT BEAST website, enter ```git clone https://github.com/atiqbeenrahim/milestone-project-04.git``` into the terminal.
+In order to make a local clone of the Fit4Life website, enter ```git clone https://github.com/McHugh1894/Milestone-Project-4``` into the terminal.

 Next, create an .env.py file in the root directory of the project, and add it to the .gitignore file.